microsoft/openshift-container-platform/README.md

 Additional documentation for deploying OpenShift in Azure can be found here: https://docs.microsoft.com/en-us/azure/virtual-machines/linux/openshift-get-started

 This template deploys multiple VMs and requires some pre-work before you can successfully deploy the OpenShift Cluster.
-If you don't get the pre-work done correctly, you will most likely fail to deploy the cluster using this template.
+If you don't complete the pre-work correctly, you will most likely fail to deploy the cluster using this template.
 Please read the instructions completely before you proceed.

 This template uses the On-Demand Red Hat Enterprise Linux image from the Azure Gallery.
->If you use the On-Demand image, there is an hourly charge for using this image.
+>When using the On-Demand image, there is an hourly charge for using this image.
 At the same time, the instance will be registered to your Red Hat subscription, so you will also be using one of your entitlements.
 This will lead to "double billing".

-After successful deployment, the Bastion Node is no longer required unless you want to use it to add nodes or run other playbooks in the future.
-You can turn it off and delete it or keep it around for running future playbooks.
-You can also use this as the jump host for managing your OpenShift cluster.
+If private masters is selected, a static private IP needs to be specified which will be assigned to the front end of the master load balancer.
+This must be within the CIDR for the master subnet and not already in use.
+The master DNS name must also be supplied and this needs to map to the static Private IP and will be used to access the console on the master nodes.

+If private router is selected, a static private Ip needs to be specified which will be assigned to the front end of the infra load balancer.
+This must be within the CIDR for the infra subnet and not already in use.  **customSubDomainType** must be set to "custom" and the wildcard DNS name for routing must be provided for **defaultSubDomain**.

+After successful deployment, the Bastion Node is the only node with a public IP that you can ssh into.
+Even if the master nodes are configured for public access, they are not exposed for ssh access.

 ## Prerequisites